umdenes100/VisionSystemSim/README.md

 # VisionSystemSim #

+## Summary ##
+The Vision System Simulator is a tool that will provide students with an avenue to test navigation code without having access to a physical tank.
+The program is written in C++ and communicates with a physical arduino board over serial port to execute a navigation program which is uploaded on the arduino board.
+It is designed to mimic the API used for RF and tank communication which will be used later on in the course.
+It is also designed to current mission specifications, ensuring that the navigation code will be executed on relevant randomizations.
+The OSV in the simulation is designed to move and look like the tanks provided by the course for testing.

+NOTE: This simulator is provided as a convinence.
+Even though your code may work on the simulator, that does not nessesarily imply that the code will work in a physical system, it only ensures that your navigation algorithm is logically sound.

 ## Setup ##
 To run the Vision System Simulator, you will need four things:
 1. The Arduino IDE, available [here](https://www.arduino.cc/en/Main/Software#download).
 Follow the instructions on the website to download the IDE.